-Fashion designers inspire me like Jean Paul Gaultier, Christian Lacroix, Lagerfeld, Yves St.Laurent, Galliano and Manish Arora, who show fascinating models - a painter is looking for.
+Fashion designers like Jean Paul Gaultier, Christian Lacroix, Lagerfeld, Yves St.Laurent, Galliano and Manish Arora show models ... a painter is looking for.

 The human body played an important role in teaching art students about form and shape and has served ever since the influence of Greek culture as an example of the impact of light and shadow.

 Children love to play on the beach and are a nice subject.
 Good quality oilpaint: Rowney, Scheveningen, Blockx and Sennelier.

 The fishermen from Bages catch eel and green crab in a bay of the Mediterranean.
 The small town of Collioure is near Bages and near the Spanish border.
 Here around the year 1900 -painters like Dérain, Vlaminck, Matisse, Braque and Picasso used to meet and paint outside.

 Hibernating in Spain was like coming home.
 People appreciate art.
 The weather is a friend or an enemy for a painter.
 I discovered Joachim Mir and love the art of painter Joachim Sorolla.
 They painted outside - away from ateliers they expressed light and color in the open air.